-With its location along the I-95 corridor and proximity to major cities up and down the East Coast, Maryland has been described as a hub of human trafficking.
-The MPowering the State: University of Maryland Strategic Partnership initiative is taking steps to help its victims, some of the most vulnerable and invisible people in our communities.
+With its location along the I-95 corridor and proximity to major cities up and down the East Coast, the state of Maryland has been described as a hub of human trafficking.
+The University of Maryland Support, Advocacy, Freedom and Empowerment (SAFE) Center for Human Trafficking Survivors has been assisting sex and labor trafficking victims, some of the most vulnerable and invisible people in our communities.

 An initiative of the University of Maryland Strategic Partnership: MPowering the State, the SAFE Center provides bilingual case management, mental health, legal, and other services, and has helped more than 50 human trafficking survivors since opening in May 2016.
 The SAFE Center serves adults and children who have been victims of sex or labor trafficking.